-Intangible Assets These are non-financial fixed assets that do not have physical substance but are identifiable and are controlled by the authority though custom or legal rights e.g. computer software.
+are identifiable and are controlled by the authority though custom or legal rights e.g. computer software.

+International

+Accounting

+Standards (IAS)

+and International

+Financial Reporting

+Standards (IFRS)

-International Accounting Standards (IAS) and International Financial Reporting Standards (IFRS) International Financial Reporting Standards cover particular aspects of accounting practice, and set out the correct accounting treatment, for example, of depreciation.
+International Financial Reporting Standards cover particular aspects of accounting practice, and set out the correct accounting treatment, for example, of depreciation.
 Compliance with these statements is mandatory and any departure from them must be disclosed and explained.
-The standards originated in the commercial sector and some are not directly relevant to local authority accounts.
+The standards originated in the commercial sector and some are not directly relevant to local andards (IFRS) authority accounts.

-Inventory These comprise one or more of the following categories: goods or other assets purchased for resale; consumable stores; raw materials and components purchased for incorporation into products for sale; products and services in intermediate stages of completion; long term contract balances and finished goods.
+Inventory These comprise one or more of the following categories: goods or other assets purchased for resale; consumable stores; raw materials and components purchased for incorporation into products for sale; products and services in intermediate stages of completion; long-term contract balances and finished goods.